 Enhanced Due Diligence Requirements

-Recent regulatory developments have strengthened compliance requirements across the UAE’s financial ecosystem.
-Based on our experience with regulatory compliance, businesses must ensure:
+Recent regulatory changes reinforce compliance across the financial ecosystem.
+Based on our experience, businesses must ensure:

 Treaty Shopping Prevention

-The UAE’s commitment to international tax transparency includes robust anti-treaty shopping provisions.
-In practice, we’ve found that successful treaty utilization requires genuine business purposes and substantial economic activities rather than purely tax-driven structures.
+The UAE’s commitment to international transparency includes robust anti-abuse provisions.
+In practice, we’ve found that enduring treaty access relies on genuine commercial purposes, measurable substance, and consistent operational reality rather than purely tax-driven arrangements.

 Future Developments and Strategic Considerations